A woods witch is a type of medicine woman in Westeros, including within the Seven Kingdoms as well as beyond the Wall.

-Woods-witches are likely to be local or travelling herb-women who use traditional healing, and perhaps simple spells and charms to heal the sick or help the needy.
-They have also been known to have prophetic dreams.
+Woods-witches are likely to be local or travelling women who use traditional healing, and perhaps simple spells and charms, to heal the sick or help the needy.
+They are familiar with herb-craft and can serve as midwives.
+Woods-witches can brew moon tea to prevent pregnancy.
+Some have been known to have prophetic dreams.

-At the command of their father, King Jaehaerys II Targaryen, Rhaella and her brother Aerys were married.
+At the command of their father, King Jaehaerys II, Rhaella Targaryen and her brother Aerys were married.
 Jaehaerys was influenced by a certain woods witch brought to court by Jenny of Oldstones, who prophesied that the prince that was promised would be born from their line.

 A Storm of Storms